 Kodjo “Happy” Adjoyi, born in Togo West Africa is a first-generation American who served in the U.S. Air Force as a Logistics Officer and a computer information systems specialist.
 He is pursuing a bachelor’s degree in cybersecurity at American Military University, and he speaks eight languages.

 Born in El Salvador, Matias Ayala is a first-generation American who served in the United States Marine Corps Infantry and was honorably discharged in 2019.
-He holds a bachelor’s degree in emergency medicine and worked as a paramedic for several years.
-He will earn a second bachelor’s degree in information technology in spring 2021, and begin a master’s degree program in cybersecurity at Fordham University in fall 2021.
+He holds a bachelor’s degree in emergency medicine and a second bachelor’s degree information technology and systems.
+As a FAIT Fellow, Matias is pursuing a master’s degree in cybersecurity at Fordham University.

 Armman Baghoomian, born and raised in Glendale, California, is a second-generation Armenian-American.
 He will earn his bachelor’s degree in information technology from Cal State Northridge in May of 2021 and will pursue a graduate degree in IT management from Cal State Fullerton in the fall.

 Born in Cuba and raised in Miami, FL, Juan Debesa is a recent graduate from Florida International University where he completed his undergraduate studies in History and International Relations.
 He is pursuing a Master of Science in Information & Communications Technology at the University of Denver, specializing in Information Systems and Cybersecurity.